 There is a special someone in your life and that is YOU.

-If you are either single, married, or in a committed relationship, I suggest that you reframe your thinking around Valentine ’s Day and celebrate the one person in your life that is tried and true- YOU.
-Too many women put their life on hold waiting to enjoy life until “Mr. Right” comes along or wait for someone else to tell them they are lovable.
+If you are either single, married, or in a committed relationship, I suggest that you reframe your thinking around Valentine’s Day and celebrate the one person in your life that is tried and true- YOU.
+Too many women put their life on hold waiting to enjoy life until “the right one comes along or wait for someone else to tell them they are lovable.

 Put Your Heart and Soul into Planning Your Valentine’s Celebration